breki/demeton/pomodoro-Demeton.md

-﻿- help command definition has to be separate
-- implement help command
+﻿- implement command and command parameters rendering
-    - with command name parameter

 ## Thu 17.10.
 - Implemented displaying of available commands in `help` command.